Differences Between Online Poker And Live Poker

-If you only play onlive or live poker, you may make the mistake of thinking the other is very similar.
+If you only play online or live poker, you may make the mistake of thinking the other is very similar.
 In truth, there are big differences between the two that need to be realised.
 What makes a player win consistently won’t necessarily work in the other form.
 In this article we’re going to share some of the key differences between online poker and live poker so you are properly prepared to tackle both with the right attitude.

 Pace of the Game

+Conversely, online poker affords players the opportunity to play however many tables they wish.
+Experts will often play 4-6 tables whilst even recreational players will opt for 2 or 3.
 It’s worth noting that whilst the pace is faster online, the obvious drawback is the potential error of playing too many tables.
 If you struggle finding out how many tables to play online, take our quick quiz here.

 Flexibility

 Online poker has a flexibility that cannot be mirrored in live games.
 You can play any day or time you want and from practically anywhere in the world.
 In contrast, live poker is quite rigid.
 You can generally only playing in the evenings to the early morning.
+Depending on location, some cardrooms only get decent numbers at the weekend too.

 You are also restricted in the number of tables and games available.
 Fewer people turn to casinos to play poker so you may have cardrooms that only have a few games on the go.
 So, you don’t have endless options in the format and stakes like you do on online poker sites.